Brandon Flynn

-Brandon Paul Flynn (born October 11, 1993) is an American actor, known for his role as Justin Foley in the Netflix teen drama series 13 Reasons Why (2017–2020).
+Brandon Paul Flynn (born October 11, 1993) is an American actor known for his role as Justin Foley in the Netflix teen drama series 13 Reasons Why (2017–2020).
 His work in film and television includes the series Manhunt (2024), Ratched (2020), and True Detective (2019), and the films The Parenting (2025) and Hellraiser (2022).

 Early life and education

 Flynn was born and raised in Miami, Florida, where he attended high school at New World School of the Arts.
+He has two sisters.

-He graduated from the Mason Gross School of the Arts at Rutgers University, with a bachelor's degree in Fine Arts, and studied at the Globe Theatre's Shakespeare Conservatory in London.
-Flynn's first role was at the age of ten, playing Mr. Smee in a musical version of Peter Pan.
+Flynn graduated from the Mason Gross School of the Arts at Rutgers University, with a bachelor's degree in Fine Arts, and later trained as an actor at the Globe Theatre's Shakespeare Conservatory in London.

 Career

 Film and television

 In 2016, Flynn was cast as Mike the Intern in BrainDead.
-In February 2018, he joined the third season of True Detective as Ryan Peters in a recurring capacity.
+In 2018, Flynn was cast in the third season of True Detective as Ryan Peters in a recurring capacity.

 From 2017 to 2020, Flynn portrayed Justin Foley in the Netflix series 13 Reasons Why.
 Foley, one of the lead characters through all four seasons, is a troubled yet ultimately redemptive character who starts as a popular high school jock with a traumatic home life and spirals into homelessness, addiction, and sex work.

 In 2020, Flynn made his feature film acting debut in the dark indie comedy Looks That Kill, starring as a high school student whose physical appearance causes the death of anyone who looks at him.
 In the same year, he had a recurring role as Henry Osgood in the 2020 television series Ratched, a quadruple amputee and sadist who lives locked in his home with his mother, Lenore Osgood.
-He has starred in a number of other television series and films, including Manhunt (2024) and The Parenting (2025).
+He has starred in a number of other television series and films, including Manhunt (2024), a historical drama about the hunt for Abraham Lincoln's assassin John Wilkes Booth, and the horror-comedy The Parenting (2025).
+In August 2025, he joined the cast of Bradley Bredeweg's psychological thriller Deluxe Ocean View.

+In February 2026, it was announced that Flynn would appear in The Last Temptation of Becky, the third instalment of the horror-thriller Becky (2020).
+He will also voice Boris in Alice Maio Mackey’s Our Effed Up World that is scheduled to premiere on June 19, 2026, at the 50th San Francisco International LGBTQ+ Film Festival.

+He has a recurring role in Maximum Pleasure Guaranteed, an Apple TV series that premiered on May 20, 2026.